Trump Tried To Make This Election 2016 Again. It Didn't Go As Planned

 Biden made the election a referendum on Trump's character, betting that Americans were tired of Trump's brash and incessant tweets; his willingness to explore positions and arguments that drove divisions on issues of race, class and culture; and his utter refusal to bow to forces of political correctness.

-For his part, Trump doubled down on populist messaging to motivate his base: people who feel the "political class" in Washington has left them behind, including white men without college degrees who've been hit hard by the changing economy and evangelical Christians who saw Trump transform the courts with conservative judges during his term, as well as other fiscal and social conservatives.
+For his part, Trump doubled down on populist messaging to motivate his base: people who feel the "political class" in Washington has left them behind, including white men without college degrees who've been hit hard by the changing economy, evangelical Christians who saw Trump transform the courts with conservative judges during his term and other fiscal and social conservatives.

 "If I don't sound like a typical Washington politician, it's because I am not a politician.
 It's one of the reasons I was elected," Trump repeated time and again.